Q: My Teen Gets Too Distracted When Doing Homework on the Computer!

 Q: “Screens are a big source of procrastination (and thus conflict), but my high school freshman son needs his laptop to do his work.
 We can’t sit on top of him to prevent procrastination, so work does not get done and we argue about his wasting time on screens.
 How can we use electronics as an incentive and avoid conflict when we can’t control all use?”

 The lure of electronics pulls at all of us.
 Every ping from our phones or computers tells our brains to perk up, that something important is coming.
 There’s also pleasure associated with screen activity that makes you want more of it.
-Adolescents with ADHD are especially susceptible to the immediate rewards of social media, games, and texting.
+Teens with ADHD are especially susceptible to the immediate rewards of social media, games, and texting.

 With this in mind, let’s look at each of the common struggles you’ve identified: